Why Adopt? 23 Reasons to Adopt a Child

 Considering Adoption?
 23 Reasons to Take the Plunge

-If you're a prospective birth mother considering adoption, you can connect to one of our experienced professionals today by completing this online form.
-You can also find a complete guide to the adoption process here.
+If you're a prospective birth mother considering adoption, you can connect to one of our experienced professionals today by clicking here.
+You can also get a complete guide to the adoption process here.

 1. Due to infertility, some couples cannot have a biological child.